Bl4Cc4t/GoodTwitter2/readme.md

 ## Background
 Twitter disabled its old 2014 layout on June 1st 2020 completely.
 This caused the popular extension [GoodTwitter](https://github.com/ZusorCode/GoodTwitter) [to not work anymore](https://twitter.com/ZusorOW/status/1258885451055800320).
 But since I like the older layout better, I decided to create this script to recreate the legacy look in a way.

-## Disclaimers
-- Please keep in mind that a few things break from time to time so creating pull requests and/or issues is appreciated.
-- This is by no means a full recreation of the old design, it is more like a hybrid between the two.

 ## Features
 - Legacy Navbar is back!